anttihirvonen/advent-of-code-2016/README.txt

-My solutions to AoC problems.
+My solutions to AoC 2016 problems in various languages.

-Languages used:
-- Day 1: Julia
-- Day 2: ?